Selecting a Coaching Program

 Just let me know, and we’ll apply what you paid for the smaller package to the cost of the larger one, and continue the process from there.

-The cost of unused hours is always refundable.
-If you purchase a package and choose not to complete the process, the refund is calculated based on my regular hourly rate for the hours you’ve already used.
+The cost of unused hours is refundable.
+If you purchase a package and choose not to complete the process, the refund is calculated based on my regular hourly rate for the hours you’ve already used, minus PayPal fees.
 You simply have to notify us by letter or email within one year of the date you purchased the original package.

 Michael is happy to work out payment arrangements for larger coaching packages.
 Just email us your request and we’ll work out a payment schedule.